Reducing the Resources Required by ADAPT-VQE Using Coupled Exchange Operators and Improved Subroutines: Results

 proposed in \cite{Crawford2021}.
 This metric gauges the savings achieved by grouping a Hamiltonian into $N$ collections, where collection $i$ has $m_i$ Pauli strings. $c_{ij}$ designates the coefficient of the $j$th string in the $i$th set. $\hat{R}$ approximates the expected value of the measurement cost ratio $M_u/M_g$, where $M_u$ and $M_g$ represent the shot count required to achieve a given accuracy with and without grouping, respectively, over the uniform spherical measure.
 This metric assumes that the distribution of measurements among collections is chosen so as to minimize the sampling error.

-The uppermost panels in Fig.~\ref{fig:combining_proposals} reveal a significantly faster convergence of CEO-ADAPT-VQE* compared to GSD-ADAPT-VQE when we consider the number of iterations.
+The uppermost panels in Fig.~\ref{fig:combining_proposals_circuit} reveal a significantly faster convergence of CEO-ADAPT-VQE* compared to GSD-ADAPT-VQE when we consider the number of iterations.
 While the iteration count is not a straightforward indicator of relevant costs, a lower number implies fewer measurement rounds and optimizations in total.
 The error against the CNOT count, plotted in the second row of panels, is particularly interesting to benchmark NISQ algorithms.
 We observe a remarkable reduction in the CNOT count required to reach a given error for all molecules.
 This reduction is the greatest for the most strongly correlated molecule (H$_6$).
 In this case, the improvement of CEO-ADAPT-VQE* with respect to GSD-ADAPT-VQE is even more significant than the improvement of the latter with respect to UCCSD-VQE.
 The third row of panels shows the error against the CNOT depth, which, given the short coherence times of NISQ devices, is often viewed as the go-to figure of merit to assess near-term viability.
 Owing to the TETRIS compactification, the reduction in CNOT depth achieved by CEO-ADAPT-VQE* is even greater than the reduction in CNOT count, with respect to the original algorithm.

-Finally, the bottom panels compare the measurement costs.
-We note that CEO-ADAPT-VQE* favors hardware-efficiency in detriment of the measurement costs; namely, MVP-CEOs and the TETRIS protocol are aimed at improving the energy reduction achieved by the addition of a given depth without concern for the number of variational parameters.
-A larger parameter vector leads to higher measurement requirements for the evaluation of the gradient vector during the optimization, which is additionally expected to require more iterations (and thus cost function evaluations) due to being higher dimensional.
-Yet, the total measurement costs of CEO-ADAPT-VQE* are \textit{reduced} with respect to GSD-ADAPT-VQE.
-We attribute this to the use of the OGM and HR strategies.
+Figure \ref{fig:combining_proposals_meas} compares the parameter count (top) and measurement costs (bottom) of CEO-ADAPT-VQE* and GSD-ADAPT-VQE.
+We note that the former favors circuit-efficiency over parameter-efficiency; namely, MVP-CEOs and the TETRIS protocol are aimed at improving the energy reduction achieved by low-depth circuits without concern for the number of variational parameters.
+Yet, the number of additional parameters used in CEO-ADAPT-VQE* is very modest.
+Further, while a larger parameter vector is expected to cause the optimization to require more function and gradient evaluations due to being higher dimensional, the total measurement costs of CEO-ADAPT-VQE* are \textit{reduced} with respect to GSD-ADAPT-VQE.
+We attribute this to the use of the OGM and HR strategies, which significantly alleviate the overhead from the gradient measurement rounds and from the successive optimizations, respectively.